CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 ## Make Installation Artefacts Available

-1. Choose one of the Application Servers to be used for installation, and copy the following artefacts to a folder on it (the version numbers may differ):
+1. Choose one of the Application Servers to be used for installation, and copy the following artefacts to a folder on it:
    * Cortex Innovation {{< version >}} - Block Packages.zip
    * Cortex Innovation {{< version >}} - App Services.zip
    * Cortex Innovation {{< version >}} - App Server Install Scripts.zip

-1. Extract the `Cortex Innovation {{< version >}} - App Server Install Scripts.zip` file to a folder with the same name.
+2. Extract the `Cortex Innovation {{< version >}} - App Server Install Scripts.zip` file to a folder with the same name.

 ## Install Microsoft .NET Framework 4.7.1